railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

    *Payment wizard*

-After the wizard finishes you will get a payment receipt in a printed form which consists of the pos order and payment mode information.

-This wizard will also generate a picking and a journal entry for the sale order.
+When the wizard finishes you will get a payment receipt in a printed form which consists of the pos order information and payment mode details.
+As a background process this wizard will also generate a picking or you can say a delivery order for the sale order.
+The picking will be in done state as we consider that the products have been delivered to the customer.
 You can see that the delivery order is in ``Done`` state as following:

 .. figure:: images/5_pos_picking_order.png
    :scale: 75